escodb/design/src/storage-model.md

 # Storage model

-VaultDB is designed to run on top of _blob stores_; interfaces that let one read and write files as a unit rather than having byte-level or page-level access to data.
-This lets us run VaultDB on top of many interfaces available in the browser, such as localStorage or cloud storage services.
+EscoDB is designed to run on top of _blob stores_; interfaces that let one read and write files as a unit rather than having byte-level or page-level access to data.
+This lets us run EscoDB on top of many interfaces available in the browser, such as localStorage or cloud storage services.
 The only way to update a file in such systems is to completely overwrite it with a new blob.
 This means that typical database implementation methods such as B+trees or append-only logs